-Java 8 has some unique attributes like allowing developers to come up with features for utilising parallel codes in your app.
+Java 8 has some unique attributes like allowing developers to come up with features for utilizing parallel codes in your app.
 Java 8 will allow you building an app without functional approach while writing clean and least buggy code.
 The two key strengths that help Java 8 to stay apart are the Lambda expressions and scope of writing concurrent code.

 5. A Programming Language For Data Analysis

-R is the only programming language which is entirely conceptualised and developed by the statisticians and scientists for needs specific to their niche, there is no imminent stop in the popularity of this language.
+R is the only programming language which is entirely conceptualized and developed by the statisticians and scientists for needs specific to their niche, there is no imminent stop in the popularity of this language.
 Apart from these data science professionals, a great number of developers are simply preferring R over Python for building apps with Machine Learning capability.